chrisHuxi/CNN-for-sentence-classification/README.md

 # CNN-for-sentence-classification
 use CNN to solve problem of Chinese Sentence classification

-If you wanna execute my scripts, make sure you can import numpy,word2vec,tensorflow,etc And you alse need to edit the file path to your own text, or you can use my data set.
+If you wanna execute my scripts, make sure you can import numpy,word2vec,tensorflow,etc.

+And you alse need to edit the file path in my code to your own text, or you can use my data set.

 #useage:
 1.in Ipython shell,use exec() commend run "separateWord_for_hotel.py"